vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

   - typescript
 ---

-> TLDR: In this article we discuss building a functional core for our Vue.js application logic.
+> TLDR: In this article, we discuss building a functional core for our Vue.js application logic.

 ---